Vegan Escapes: Meditation & Mole - Mexico Group Tour

 For an additional fee, join an authentic vegan Mexican cooking class

-Haven’t had enough?
-Arrange to stay additional days to explore on your own or with a trusted, recommended guide/local friend.
+Need more time?
+Arrange to stay additional days to explore on your own or with a trusted guide or local friend.

 Price per person*: